BVService/LandProcessor/README.md

 - CMake 2.8.12 or higher
 - OpenFLUID 2.1.3 or higher
 - GDAL 1.11
+- GRASS 7.xx
 - Qt 4.8.x

 ##Building and testing

 To build from sources, execute the following commands in the source tree using a terminal
 ```
 mkdir _build
 cd _build